 The Board of Directors has authorized, and recommends for your approval, a reverse 1-for-10 stock split followed immediately by a forward 10-for-1 stock split of NCR's common stock.
 As permitted under Maryland state law, registered stockholders whose shares of stock are converted into less than 1 share in the reverse split will receive cash payments equal to the fair value of those fractional interests.
-We refer to the reverse and forward stock splits, together with the related cash payments to stockholders with small holdings, as the "Transaction."
-We also refer to our record stockholders whose shares of NCR stock are registered in their names as "registered stockholders."
+We refer to the reverse and forward stock splits, together with the related cash payments to stockholders whose shares of NCR stock are registered in their name as "registered stockholders."

-If approved, the Transaction will take place on May 14, 1999.
+If approved, the Transaction will take place on May [14], 1999.
 In order to complete the Transaction, a majority of the stockholders entitled to vote at the annual meeting must approve amendments to NCR's Amended and Restated Articles of Incorporation (the "Charter").
 We attach the proposed amendments to NCR's Charter to this proxy statement as Appendix A.